COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Update`: Pauses current background music if any background music is playing.

-- `OnTriggerEnter2D`: Sets the `canDash` value of the `Dash` object attached to the player's to true.
+- `OnTriggerEnter2D`: Sets the `canDash` value of the `Dash` object attached to the player's as true.

 - `PlayAudio`: Plays the attached sound effect and disables the object's collision box and sprite renderer.
 Waits for a set amount of time and then stops the sound effect and resumes the background music.